 To be able to market and sell our products in a specific country, we or our distributors must comply with applicable laws and regulations of that country.
 In jurisdictions where we rely on our distributors to manage the regulatory process, we are dependent on their ability to do so effectively.
 While the laws and regulations of some countries do not impose barriers to marketing and selling our products or only require notification, others require that we or our distributors obtain the approval of a specified regulatory body.
 These laws and regulations, including the requirements for approvals, and the time required for regulatory review vary from country to country.
 The governmental agencies regulating medical devices in some countries, for example, require that the user interface on medical device software be in the local language.
 We currently provide user guides and manuals, both paper copies and electronically, in the local language but only provide an English language version of the user interface.
 Obtaining regulatory approvals is expensive and time-consuming, and we cannot be certain that we or our distributors will receive regulatory approvals in each country in which we market or plan to market our products.
 If we modify our products, we or our distributors may need to apply for additional regulatory approvals before we are permitted to sell them.
-We may not continue to meet the quality and safety standards required to maintain the authorizations that we or our distributors have received.
-It can also be costly for us and our distributors to keep up with regulatory changes issued or mandated from time to time.
-If we change distributors, it may be time-consuming and disruptive to our business to transfer the required regulatory approvals, particularly if such approvals are maintained by our third-party distributors on our behalf.
+We may not continue to meet the quality and safety standards required to maintain the authorizations that we or our distributors, it may be time-consuming and disruptive to our business to transfer the required regulatory approvals, particularly if such approvals are maintained by our third-party distributors on our behalf.
 If we or our distributors are unable to maintain our authorizations, or fail to obtain appropriate authorizations in a particular country, we will no longer be able to sell our products in that country, and our ability to generate revenue will be materially adversely affected.

 Within the EU, we are required under the Medical Device Directive to affix the Conformité Européene, or CE, mark on our products in order to sell the products in member countries of the EU.
 This conformity to the applicable directives is done through self-declaration and is verified by an independent certification body, called a Notified Body, before the CE mark can be placed on the device.
 Once the CE mark is affixed to the device, the Notified Body will regularly audit us to ensure that we remain in compliance with the applicable European laws or directives.
 CE marking demonstrates that our products comply with the laws and regulations required by the European Union countries to allow free movement of trade within those countries.
 If we cannot support our performance claims and/or demonstrate or maintain compliance with the applicable European laws and directives, we lose our CE mark, which would prevent us from selling our products within the European Union.
-In addition, in 2020, the EU will be implementing the Medical Device Regulation (MDR), which replaces the existing Medical Device Directive.
+In addition, the EU deferred the implementation of the Medical Device Regulation ("MDR"), which replaces the existing Medical Device Directive, from May 2020 to May 2021 due to the impact of the COVID-19 pandemic on the readiness of countries and oversight bodies.
 The MDR establishes new requirements and oversight for maintaining the CE mark.
-The official guidance is not available for the implementation of these requirements and the number of Notified Bodies are still limited.
+The official guidance continues to be published for the implementation of these requirements and the number of Notified Bodies are still limited.
 There may be variability in review timeframes and requirements as both manufacturers and authorities navigate these new requirements.